Your Complete Guide to Yoga Insurance

 Despite a yoga instructor’s best efforts to teach safe yoga practices, injuries do happen.
 Students sometimes push themselves beyond their limits, fail to communicate medical conditions, or practice postures incorrectly.

-Along with professional and general liability coverage, additional benefits vary depending on the provider but some of the best yoga insurance offers can include stolen equipment coverage, a professional website, rental damage, and identity.
+Along with professional and general liability coverage, additional benefits vary depending on the provider but some of the best yoga insurance offers can include stolen equipment coverage, a professional website, rental damage, and identity protection.

 While these situations don’t arise often, they can be financially devastating without the backing of a solid insurance plan.